thegreatkeej/Estimator_Project/README.md

 2. Pricing
 3. Vendor
 4. Date
-5. Price
-6. Weblink
+5. Weblink
-7. Location
+6. Location
-8. Product ID
+7. Product ID

 The required minimum of 1000 lines items will be met for the machine learning portion.
 As of 11/19/2022 the project is running off >1200-line items.